-Alimony, commonly known as spousal support, constitutes regular payments which one spouse makes to the other for following their divorce.
+Alimony, commonly known as spousal support, constitutes regular payments that one spouse makes to the other for following their divorce.
 Alimony is not as common today as it used to be, however, there are circumstances in which support agreements are still handed down following the dissolution of a marriage.
 Under Oklahoma law, alimony payments may last for years, or be awarded for a temporary period of time.
 Usually, this is until the spouse receiving the payments can improve their financial situation.
-These payments, known in Oklahoma as “spousal maintenance,” may be doled out in increments, or awarded in one lump some during divorce proceedings.
+These payments, known in Oklahoma as “spousal maintenance,” may be doled out in increments, or awarded in one lump sum during divorce proceedings.

 At The Bundren Law Firm, P.C., our Tulsa family law attorney is equipped to deal with a range of divorce matters, including alimony and beyond.
 Read on to learn more about what would typically qualify one spouse to receive alimony in a divorce, and contact Bundren Law Firm, P.C. for experienced representation today.

 Scenarios in Which One Party Is More Likely to Receive Alimony Following a Divorce

 - One Spouse Has Limited Education and Employment Experience: In divorce cases where one spouse has a college degree and significant work experience, while the other only has limited education and work experience, it may be possible to argue for support payments.
 The justification in this scenario is that the spouse with less education also has less earning potential, and therefore requires additional support.
 This may also apply for parents who were unable to work or earn a degree because they were raising a child during the course of a marriage.
 Usually, when this type of support payment is awarded, there is an understanding that it will only exist until the receiving spouse can re-enter the workforce or earn their degree.